hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Yo-ga anda-ndu-ni**
 I-TOP walk-PROG-1SG
-"I am walking"
+“I am walking”

-(Here, "yo" is from Spanish, while the grammatical structure and suffixes are from Quechua)
+(Here, “yo” is from Spanish, while the grammatical structure and suffixes are from Quechua)

 Another example is Callahuaya, a secret language used by itinerant healers in Bolivia, which combines Quechua grammar with a lexicon derived mainly from Puquina (an extinct language):

 **Ñoqa lari-s-qa-y**
 I speak-PERF-NMLZ-1SG
-"I have spoken"
+“I have spoken”

-Here, the grammatical structure is Quechua, but "lari" (speak) is from Puquina.
+Here, the grammatical structure is Quechua, but “lari” (speak) is from Puquina.

 ## Typological Features